dotnet/roslynator/docs_old/how-to-suppress-diagnostic.md

-﻿# How to: Suppress Diagnostic
+﻿# How to Suppress Diagnostic

 Suppression of diagnostics is useful to suppress rare cases that are not or cannot be covered by an analyzer.